-A vacuum cleaner uses a motor to spin a fan to suck in air, remove dust and dirt from that air, and then blow air back out of the vacuum.
+A vacuum cleaner uses a motor to spin a fan to suck in air, remove dust, dirt, and debris from that air, and then blow air back out of the vacuum.

-A dehumidifier uses a motor to spin a fan to suck in humid air, remove moisture from that air, and then blow dry air back into the room again.
+In a similar way, a dehumidifier uses a motor to spin a fan to suck in humid air, remove moisture, and then blow the dry, heated air back into the room.

-To remove humidity from the air, moist air is passed over a refrigerated cooling coil.
-Moisture from the air collects on the refrigerated copper cooling coils the same way that water collects on the outside of an iced beverage on a hot day: condensation.
+To remove humidity from the air, moist air passes over a refrigerated cooling coil.
+Moisture from the air collects on the copper cooling coils the same way that water collects on the outside of an iced beverage on a hot day: through condensation.

-As the water condenses on the refrigerated coils it drips off of the coils and is collected in the drain bucket of your dehumidifier.
-If you have the continuous gravity drain connected to your unit, collected water will bypass the drain bucket and flow directly out the gravity-fed hose.
-If you have an internal pump model, water will collect in the bucket and then automatically be pumped out of the bucket once the bucket is about 85% full.
+As water condenses on the refrigerated coils it drips off of the coils and is collected in the drain bucket of your dehumidifier.
+(If you have the continuous gravity drain connected to your unit, collected water will bypass the drain bucket and flow directly out the gravity-fed hose.)

-While water collects in the drain bucket, the now moisture-free air is reheated so it can be blown out the top of the unit and back into your room.
+While water collects in the drain bucket, the now moisture-free air is reheated so it can be blown back into your room.